Terms and Conditions of participation

 4.4 The submission platform is provided by a third-party provider (Submittable), and while we make reasonable efforts to ensure the platform functions smoothly, we are not liable for platform outages, errors, or malfunctions.
 Entrants are encouraged to submit early to avoid last-minute issues.

-5.3 All entries must be the Applicant's own, original work and must not infringe the rights (including intellectual property rights) of any third party.
+5.3 All submissions must be your own, original work and must not infringe on the rights (including intellectual property rights) of any third party.

-5.6 By submitting an entry, you warrant that:
+5.4 By submitting a story, you confirm that:

 6. Intellectual Property

-6.2 Shortlisted Applicants understand that their work may be published in print and digital formats and used to help promote The Hope Prize and its charitable mission, now and in the future.
+6.2 If your work is shortlisted, it may be published in both print and digital formats to promote The Hope Prize and its charitable mission, now and in the future.

-7.1 Judging is conducted anonymously.
-All identifying information is removed prior to review by the judging panel.
-The panel will consist of at least two qualified individuals with expertise in literature, creative writing, publishing, or related fields.
-Judges’ names will be published on our website.
+7.1 All judging is conducted anonymously.
+Identifying details are removed before review.
+Our judging panel includes at least two qualified individuals with experience in literature, creative writing, publishing, or related fields.
+The judges' names will be published on our website.

-7.2 The panel will select up to 20 highly commended entries, including one First Prize winner (AUD $10,000), one Second Prize winner (AUD $2,000), and one Third Prize winner (AUD $1,000).
-We intend for the final anthology to be published by Simon & Schuster Australia, subject to final publishing arrangements.
+7.2 The panel will select up to 20 highly commended entries, including a First Prize winner (AUD $10,000), a Second Prize winner (AUD $2,000), and a Third Prize winner (AUD $1,000).
+We aim to publish the final anthology with Simon & Schuster Australia, pending final arrangements.

-7.4 All judging decisions are final and made with great care.
+7.4 Judging decisions are made with great care and are final.
 No correspondence will be entered into regarding the outcome.

 8. Use of your information